About

 Distinguished Faculty

-Renowned Reputation
+A University With a Renowned Reputation

-A member of the Association of American Universities, the University of Florida is consistently ranked among the nation’s top universities and is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
-UF’s online programs are designed for working professionals and enable students to learn from home on their own schedule.
-Students can interact with professors and fellow students via email, discussion boards and live chat.
+UF is a member of the Association of American Universities and is consistently ranked among the nation’s top universities.
+We’re also accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Diverse Career Opportunities